-We roast your coffee to order Monday-Thursday every week.
+We roast your coffee to order Monday-Friday every week.
 Please see our schedule below:

-— Orders placed by 3:00pm (PST) Monday-Wednesday will be roasted and shipped the next day.
+— Orders placed by 3:00pm (PST) Monday-Thursday will be roasted and shipped the next day.

 — Orders placed after 3:00pm (PST) Friday and over the weekend will be roasted and shipped the following Tuesday.

 In the event of a holiday, this schedule may be subject to change in order to better meet customer needs.

 We offer shipping via USPS Priority within the United States and to US Military Outposts.
 This infographic map can estimate delivery to your region of the US, based off of our origin zip code: 94103.
 USPS claims that Priority Mail assures delivery of your order within 2-3 business days, with the exception of Sundays & holidays.
 Please note that Sightglass does not guarantee this claim ourselves.